July 4th fireworks in Northern Virginia bring fantastic celebrations, patriotic parades, and family fun to local towns and parks. July ...

 - Riverbend Regional Park is especially beautiful when spring bluebells are in bloom.

-- Scotts Run Park is another favorite waterfall hike near Washington DC.
+- Scotts Run Park is another favorite waterfall hike even closer to Washington DC.

 - Seneca Park is a quiet wooded park with a small section of the old canal wall.